-Nestled among the lush, green foothills of the Southern Appalachian Mountains is a centuries-old spring known to locals as the “Great Blue Spring of Blount Country.”
-Word spread of this mesmerizing blue-and-turquoise jewel-like pool and its pure and cool life-giving water.
-Stories of its healing properties circulated between locals, and it attracted Native Americans, Civil War soldiers, and weary travelers from the nearby Black Warrior / Stagecoach Trail to drink its cool water and to relax and rejuvenate at its edges.
+Nestled among the lush, green foothills of the Southern Appalachian Mountains is a centuries-old spring known as the Blue Spring.
+Legend has it that years and years ago, it attracted visitors from all walks of life, including Native Americans, Civil War soldiers, and weary travelers from the nearby Black Warrior / Stagecoach Trail to drink its cool water and to relax and rejuvenate at its edges.
 Local lore even has it that Davy Crockett and President Andrew Jackson thought themselves to have “discovered” the spring while hunting along the Black Warrior Trail in the early 1800s.

-But the Great Blue Spring of Alabama has always belonged to the people.
+But the Blue Spring has always been a source of rejuvenation for the people.
 Today, Blue Spring Living Water carries on that legacy, sharing Alabama’s natural spring water with all.

 A child named Ottis Shedd was a party to many of these gatherings, where he must have sipped the cool spring water as adults plucked the strings of guitars by candlelight at the water’s edge.
 Ottis, like many, felt a spiritual connection to this spring, and, even as a child, he made no secret of his desire to own this land—particularly its magnificent spring.

 In 1999, Mr. Shedd decided to start a proper, yet humble, bottling operation, so that more people could enjoy Alabama’s spring water.
-In an appropriate nod to the land’s rich history he named it Blue Spring Water.
+In a modest nod to the land’s history, he named it Blue Spring Water.
 And in reverence of the deeper symbolism of the water’s life-giving energy, Mr. Shedd made the eagle the symbol of the brand.
 He felt the eagle captured the strength and longevity the spring water provides, as well as the integrity and truth of its untouched purity.

 In 2017, Cameron Cardwell, a 50-year-old Alabamian and motion picture production professional was looking for something different in his life.
-So, when he learned about Blue Spring Water’s pure Alabama water and the legends of the Great Blue Spring, he was not only intrigued, but felt completely drawn to it.
+So, when he learned about Blue Spring Water’s pure Alabama water, he was not only intrigued but felt completely drawn to it.
 He learned more and decided he wanted to help share Alabama’s water.
-He did a little digging and was directed to call a 95-year-old man named Mr. Otis Shedd.
+He did a little digging and was directed to call a 95-year-old man named Mr. Ottis Shedd.
 Cameron called him, and Mr. Shedd said, “I’m 95 years old, and I’m not going anywhere, so you can come see me whenever you want.”
 Compelled by an inner voice, Cameron found himself, right then and there, driving straight to the land to meet with Mr. Shedd.

 The two ended up talking for hours about everything but the spring.
 As they were wrapping up the conversation, Mr. Shedd said he’d promised the spring to a friend.

-Before he knew it, Cameron was following Mr. Shedd into the pasture to the barn housing the Great Blue Spring of Alabama.
+Before he knew it, Cameron was following Mr. Shedd into the pasture to the barn housing the Blue Spring.
 As the 95-year-old walked, he talked about his love for the land and the majestic spring, and how he wanted its water to be shared.
 They arrived at the gate and he told Cameron to go in and experience it by himself.